0fficialAnkit/PetAdoptionPlatform/README.md

 Pet added successfully.

 --------------------------------------------------------------------------------------------REVIEW 2-------------------------------------------------------------------------------------------------------------
 Login Instructions

+Please visit [ https://0fficialankit.github.io/PetAdoptionPlatform/ ] to see the hosted website of our project

 Navigate to the Login Page
 Open your browser and go to the website's login page at [Your Website URL].